PFMC Safeguarding and Child Protection Policy

 Role of management team

-PFMC’s safeguarding team will:
+PFMC’s management team will:

 • Oversee arrangements to ensure the organisation fulfils its ‘duty of care’ towards children